gocom/pinceau/CONTRIBUTING.md

 Custom styles sheets can be created to `custom/content` directory and will be appended to the generated userContent.css.

+### Custom user.js preferences

+Custom user settings file can be created to `custom/user.js` and it will be appended to the generated user.js.

 ### Custom search engines

 Custom OpenSearch engines can be created to `custom/opensearch/engines`.